IBM/chopstix/README.md

 ![GitHub stars](https://img.shields.io/github/stars/IBM/chopstix.svg?style=social)
 ![GitHub watchers](https://img.shields.io/github/watchers/IBM/chopstix.svg?style=social)

+## Quick start

+Execute the following command to install ChopStiX:

+    ./install.sh <INSTALLATION_DIRECTORY>

+The command will perform all the necessary steps (i.e. including the download of specific requirements) and install ChopStix in `<INSTALLATION_DIRECTORY>.

 ## Installation

 The following is a list of the minimal software requirements to be able to